HelmerDenDekker/HelmerDenDekker.github.io/docs/resources/backend/httpsocketexhaustion.md

 It is possible to create a typed Client (one HttpClient per service).

-If you want to have even less socket-connections open, you can use a named client.
+If you want to have even less TCP-connections open, you can use a named client.
 That client can be used by multiple services.

 ## Recap

-Creating a "new HttpClient" per call creates one socket per call, leaving this socket open for ~240s (Established + Time Wait).
-Amount of sockets == amount of calls.
+Creating a "new HttpClient" per call creates one TCP connection per call, leaving this connection open for ~240s (Established + Time Wait).
+Amount of connections == amount of calls.
-Wrapping this in a using creates one socket per call, leaving the socket open for ~120s (Time Wait).
-Amount of sockets == amount of calls.
+Wrapping this in a using creates one connection per call, leaving the connection open for ~120s (Time Wait).
+Amount of connections == amount of calls.
-Using a static HttpClient per service, creates one socket per service, leaving the socket open for ~240s.
-Amount of sockets == amount of services.
+Using a static HttpClient per service, creates one connection per service, leaving the connection open for ~240s.
+Amount of connections == amount of services.
-Using a static IHttpClientFactory, creates one socket per client (named/typed), leaving the socket open for ~240s.
-Amount of sockets == amount of clients.
+Using a static IHttpClientFactory, creates one connection per client (named/typed), leaving the connection open for ~240s.
+Amount of connections == amount of clients.

 ## Reaction: Really!
 Come on, Helmer!